damien-schneider/steal-my-idea/README.md

   - [ ] Add preview Image of the site
   - [ ] Add Emoji
 - [ ] Improve post-it Idea style
+- [ ] Update the Favicon
+- [ ] Update the title and others metadata of the html page

 ### Medium